spottybones/lentigo_site/source/scott/index.markdown

 {% img right https://googledrive.com/host/0B4x9YwEM4iSqVm41NDdFMGlUYUk/scott-hawaii-2004.jpg Scott Burns %}

 I'm Scott Burns, one of the authors of this site.
-I'm a small-shop IT manager, system administrator and web developer.
+I'm an IT manager, system administrator and web developer.

 I'm married to Hope O'Keeffe, who you will also see around here, and we live